gracelang/language/languageSpec/spec.md

 Notice that `graceObject` implements neither `==` nor `$\neq$`.
-In the _standardGrace_ dialect, the trait `equality` is available to help in their implementation.
+In the _standard_ dialect, the trait `equality` is available to help in their implementation.